-Note 4: The mean field GIF48 is an interim mean gravity field model created from a combination of the 66-month time-series of UTCSR Release-04 products spanning from 2003 through 2011.
-The GRACE data were combined with harmonic coefficients extracted from the DTU10 gravity anomaly dataset, as described in Ries et al. (2011).
-The model coefficients are available from GRACE data archives, ICGEM, and from ftp://ftp.csr.utexas.edu/pub/grace/GIF48/
+Note 4: The mean field GGM05C is a mean gravity field model created from a combination of approximately 10 years of RL05 products spanning from March 2003 through May 2013.
+The GRACE data were combined with GOCE gradiometer data from November 2009 to October 2013.
+In addition, harmonic coefficients extracted from the DTU13 gravity anomaly dataset extended GGM05C to degree and order 360, as described in Ries et al. (2016).
+The model coefficients are available from GRACE data archives, ICGEM, and from ftp://ftp.csr.utexas.edu/pub/grace/GGM05